6 Bayesian Updating & Spatial Temporal Modelling

 - See how the risk parameters evolve in the face of new data;

-- The main goal is show you the process of updating and data managing in that aspect;
+- The main goal is show you the process of updating and data managing aspects;

 Now, lets load all packages needed specifically for this computer practical: